bradpenney/learn_enterprise_linux/content/basictoolset/findingHelpInLinux.md

 Results in:
 ![man lvcreate](https://learn-enterprise-linux.com/images/manLVCreate.png)

-This command will display a comprehensive manual page with information about the `lvcreate` command, its options, and usage instructions.
+This command will display a comprehensive manual page with information about the `lvcreate` command, including options and usage instructions.

 ### Navigating the Manual Pages